 mimoLive is a document-based application. mimoLive projects are saved into a single document file.
 The file extension is .tvshow for mimoLive documents.
 External media files can either be saved entirely into the document or only a reference path to the external media.
 This option can be changed individually, by default it saves a copy into the document.

 Documents store all the settings for your show.

 Templates are documents that you can re-use.
-If you open a template, a copy will be made and your changes will apply only to that copy.
+If you open a template, a new version will be created and your changes will apply only to that file.

 Creating a New Document